Royal Cabinet warns Justice and Development Party not to meddle in Morocco's foreign policy | Ghana News Agency

 As a member of parliament, the party should have used the institutional and democratic framework and channels, namely the competent committees, to interact with the government, which spares no effort to inform and enlighten parliamentarians through the institutional and political mechanisms.

-The decision to establish relations between Morocco and Israel came in a specific context for Morocco (in relation to the recognition of the Moroccanity of the Sahara by President Trump) and circumstances known to all.
+The decision to establish relations between Morocco and Israel came in a specific context for Morocco (about the recognition of the Moroccan city of the Sahara by President Trump) and the circumstances are known to all.
 The PJD was a signatory of the tripartite declaration of 2020, in the person of the head of government at the time.
 Even the current Secretary General of the PJD was informed, and he expressed his full support.

 The party’s political comment in itself is not problematic, but what is deplorable in this case is the attempt to outbid and blackmail in the name of the Palestinian cause.